Table of Contents

 In 2016 we featured some excerpts from one of its authors on China: Satyajit Das: 2 Outcomes – “Managed Depression” or “The Mother of All Crashes”.

-But we’ve seen it mentioned multiple times in recent weeks.
+But we’ve seen it mentioned many times since the corana-panic began.

 So far the predictions made in this fascinating book are eerily accurate.
 Today we’ll look at what is yet to come.
 Why it will affect the entire planet and not just the USA.
 And hear from one of the authors directly…